 BluCircle’s mission is to develop an innovative, non-invasive blood glucose detector targeted towards rural and underdeveloped areas with a high potential risk for Type 2 Diabetes.
 BluCircle also works to raise awareness on diabetes and preventative measures.

 Worldwide, there are many areas where Type 2 Diabetes levels are believed to be very high, but these levels remain unknown because of inabilities to test and diagnose civilians.
-A non- invasive, portable, and sustainable diagnostic method would greatly improve consciousness and treatment.
+A non- invasive, rugged, and sustainable diagnostic method would greatly improve consciousness and treatment.